 Before your first lab period you must achieve a perfect score on a Safety Quiz and an Academic Honesty Quiz in Moodle.
-The quizzes are listed under the second week's assignment.
+The quizzes are listed under the first week's assignment.
 If you carefully read the safety pages (pp xix to xxii) in your lab manual before taking the Safety Quiz, you should have no difficulty getting a perfect score.
+The relevant pages in the lab manual for the Academic Honesty Quiz are xxiii to xxiv.